 To detect fungi one can use Sabarrouhd plates in the identical manner.

-The same plates can be used to Use H&N excel sheet to collect the data or there are multiple programs available for it.
-It is key for the profitability of the flock. the microbiological status of the air.
+The same plates can be used to monitor the microbiological status of the air.
 Expose the plate with the selected media, by carefully placing the plate, media half on the bottom, on a flat surface within the environment to be monitored.
 Gently remove the cover and let the plate rest.
 For relatively clean areas, a 10 minute sampling time is sufficient.

 The agar plates which are being evaluated for bacterial contamination should be incubated for 48 hours at 37–37.5 °C in a microbiological incubator or a setter (place the plates in a plastic bag and set where they will not be disturbed).
 Plates are incubated upside down so that drops of condensation will not fall on the inoculated surface.

 After incubation, the colonies on the agar media can be counted and recorded.
-The evaluation and monitoring of the The feed mill needs a HACCP in place to control the quality of the feed delivered at the farm. conditions should be based on the hatchery’s own criteria.
-In general, excessive colonies indicate poor sanitation procedures or a hatching It is measure as % of lay and eggs per hens housed problem.
+The evaluation and monitoring of the hygiene conditions should be based on the hatchery’s own criteria.
+In general, excessive colonies indicate poor sanitation procedures or a hatching egg production problem.

 For detailed advice on sampling, reading and evaluating agar plates, see instructions and advice of manufacturers of agar media.